nqthqn/nqthqn3.com/content/resume.md

 ### Summary

+10+ years experience as a software consultant, full-stack web developer and project manager.
+Absolutely addicted to frontend web development with Elm and functional programming.
 Always looking to dig in to interesting problems and create useful solutions.
-Breadth of skills in software development, project management

 ### Education